sedos-project/organization/docs/data_requirements/data_annotation_ontology.md

 Below the resource section of the oemetadata v1.5.1, [relevant for ontological annotation of parameter names](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/metadata/latest/metadata_key_description.md#resource-keys---schema), is shown.

-Parameters can occur in the column header or as column value, when dealing with tabular data.
+Parameters can occur in the column header or as column value when dealing with tabular data.

 * A) Parameters in the column headers are annotated in the _"isAbout"_ field.
-* B) Parameters occuring within a column are annotated in the _"valueReference"_ field.
+* B) Parameters occurring within a column are annotated in the _"valueReference"_ field.

 ```
 "resources": [